luca-drf/luca-drf.github.io/content/blog/oracle-python-m1.md

 ### Python

 Now we can build an x86 Python interpreter using our x86 terminal and Pyenv.
-Also let's give it a custom name, so it won't interfere with other arm versions:
+Also, let's give it a custom name, so it won't interfere with other arm versions:

 ```bash
 VERSION_ALIAS="3.10.3_x86" pyenv install 3.10.3
 ```

-If everything worked fine you should be able to run a Python REPL and check the interpreter platform using the `platform` module:
+If everything worked fine, you should be able to run a Python REPL and check the interpreter platform using the `platform` module:

 ```python